jhumelsine/jhumelsine.github.io/_posts/2026-05-22-continued-learning.md

     * [Mendercon Homepage](https://mendercon.com/) and [Mendercon Playlists](https://www.youtube.com/@mendercon/playlists) - Celebrates what makes us different from other software developers.
 Our event is different because we celebrate fixing bugs, rejoice in testing, and get giddy about legacy code.
 * API and  Platform Focused:
     * [Nordic APIs Conference Homepage](https://nordicapis.com/) and [Nordic APIs Playlists](https://www.youtube.com/user/nordicapis/playlists) - Nordic API is a set of Swedish based conferences that focus upon APIs.
-    * [DEVOXX Conference Homepage](https://www.devoxx.com/#/) and [Playlists](https://www.youtube.com/channel/UCCBVCTuk6uJrN3iFV_3vurg/playlists) - [Devoxx]((https://en.wikipedia.org/wiki/Devoxx)) is a series of tech events organized by local community groups.
+    * [DEVOXX Conference Homepage](https://www.devoxx.com/#/) and [Playlists](https://www.youtube.com/channel/UCCBVCTuk6uJrN3iFV_3vurg/playlists) - [Devoxx](https://en.wikipedia.org/wiki/Devoxx) is a series of tech events organized by local community groups.
-    * [Jfokus Conference Homepage](https://www.jfokus.se/) and [Jfocus Playlists](https://www.youtube.com/user/javamattias/playlists) - Jfokus is a set of Swedish based conferences.
+    * [Jfokus Conference Homepage](https://www.jfokus.se/) and [Jfokus Playlists](https://www.youtube.com/user/javamattias/playlists) - Jfokus is a set of Swedish based conferences.
 Most recent videos appear to be in English, but some may be in Swedish as well.

 Conference talks vary wildly in quality.
 Some are deeply technical.